ivan-paz/parametric-perceptual-exploration/assessment_questionnarie.md

 |No |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |

 ###Novelty
-Do you find novelty in unheard patterns?
+Do you find novelty in the unheard patterns?